Slavery in the colonial history of the United States: Carolinas

 To meet agricultural labor needs, colonists also practiced Indian slavery for some time.
 The Carolinians transformed the Indian slave trade during the late 17th and early 18th centuries by treating such slaves as a trade commodity to be exported, mainly to the West Indies.
 Historian Alan Gallay estimates that between 1670 and 1715, an estimated 24,000 to 51,000 captive Native Americans were exported from South Carolina to the Caribbean.
 This was a much higher number than the number of Africans imported to the English mainland colonies during the same period.

+In 1733, royal governor George Burrington complained that no ships brought their slave cargoes from Africa directly to the Province of North Carolina.

 Georgia

-The first African slaves in what is now Georgia arrived in mid-September 1526 with Lucas Vázquez de Ayllón's establishment of San Miguel de Gualdape on the current Georgia coast.
-They rebelled and lived with indigenous people, destroying the colony in less than 2 months.
+The first African slaves in what is now Georgia arrived in mid-September 1526 with Lucas Vázquez de Ayllón's establishment of San Miguel de Gualdape for the Spanish Crown.
+They rebelled and lived with indigenous people, destroying the Spanish colony in less than two months.

-Two centuries later, Georgia was the last of the Thirteen Colonies to be established and the furthest south (Florida was not one of the Thirteen Colonies).
-Founded in the 1730s, Georgia's powerful backers did not object to slavery as an institution, but their business model was to rely on labor from Britain (primarily England's poor) and they were also concerned with security, given the closeness of then Spanish Florida, and Spain's regular offers to enemy-slaves to revolt or escape.
-Despite agitation for slavery, it was not until a defeat of the Spanish by Georgia colonials in the 1740s that arguments for opening the colony to slavery intensified.
-To staff the rice plantations and settlements, Georgia's proprietors relented in 1751, and African slavery grew quickly.
-After becoming a royal colony, in the 1760s Georgia began importing slaves directly from Africa.
+Two centuries later, the Province of Georgia was the last of Britain's Thirteen Colonies to be established and the farthest south.
+(Florida, a possession of Spain, lay just to its south).
+Founded in 1733, British Georgia and its powerful backers did not necessarily object to slavery as an institution, but their business model relied first on labor from Britain (primarily England's poor).
+The British were also concerned with security, given the closeness of Spanish Florida and Spain's regular offers to enemy-slaves to revolt or escape.
+Despite support for slavery, it was not until the defeat of the Spanish by Georgia's British colonials in the 1740s (Battle of Bloody Marsh) that arguments for opening the colony to slavery intensified.
+To staff Georgia's new rice plantations and settlements, the colony's proprietors relented in 1751, and African slavery grew quickly.
+After becoming a British royal colony in the 1760s, Georgia began importing slaves directly from Africa.